substantial/choosy/README.md

 ### Downloading

 In order to require as few lines of code from you as possible, Choosy is completely automatic when it comes to updating itself.
 Every time you register an app type or a UI element with Choosy, it kicks off an update process.
 But even if you have multiple Twitter links that you register at the same time, Choosy will only download Twitter app type data once.
 It will similarly download app icon for the same app just once, regardless of how many types the app belongs to (for example, Safari is part of both Browser and Twitter app types).
 If connection drops, Choosy will resume when connection is reestablished.

+> For testing, it's convenient to set the `CHOOSY_DEVELOPMENT_MODE` flag in `ChoosyGlobals.h` to 1 - this makes sure that Choosy ignores cache period and attempts to download latest URL schemes on every app launch (specifically, every time an app type is specified via `registerAppTypes:` or `registerUIElement:`).

 ## Limitations